suizokukan/katal/README.md

     Then :
     $ katal --rebase=../target2

-####Check if a file external to the target directory is already stored in it ?
+####Check if a file external to the target directory is already stored in it :
+    $ katal --whatabout=myfile

+####Check if the files external to the target directory are already stored in it :
+    $ katal --whatabout=mydir/

+####Display informations about a file belonging to the target directory :
     $ katal --whatabout=myfile

 #(5) author